nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   Smoothing factor.
 Bigger values will make more smooth curves.
 Value of 0 (zero) mean that the curve will exactly pass through all points.
 The default value is 0.1.

+FreeCAD implementation specific inputs:

+* **Minimal Degree**.
+Minimal possible degree of the curve to be built.
+  Default value is 3.
+* **Maximal Degree**.
+Maximal possible degree of the curve to be built.
+  Default value is 5.
+* **Tolerance**.
+Maximal distance of the built curve from the init Vertices.
+  Default value is 0.0001.

+* **Length Weight**.
+Available only for the "Variational Smoothing" method.
+  Default value is 1.0.
+* **Curvature Weight**.
+Available only for the "Variational Smoothing" method.
+  Default value is 1.0.
+* **Torsion Weight**.
+Available only for the "Variational Smoothing" method.
+  Default value is 1.0.

 Parameters
 ----------